 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

 4.10.a.
-There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity. ^(Core)
+There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
+(Core)

 4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)
+Didactic and Clinical Experiences

+Fellows must be provided with protected time to participate in core didactic activities.
+(Core)

 - 4.11.a.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under Oversight, as defined in Section 6, in order to demonstrate their ability to enter the autonomous practice of blood banking/transfusion medicine prior to completion of the program. ^(Core) - 4.11.b.
-Fellow experiences must include graduated responsibility, including independent diagnoses and decision making. ^(Core) - 4.11.c.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under Oversight, as defined in the Supervision section, in order to demonstrate their ability to enter the autonomous practice of neuropathology prior to completion of the program.
+(Core) - 4.11.b.
+Fellow experiences must include graduated responsibility, including independent diagnoses and decision making.
+(Core) - 4.11.c.
 Fellow experiences must include supervision of residents and/or other learners.
 (Detail) - 4.11.d.
-Fellow experiences must include educational activities specific to blood banking/ transfusion medicine, review of the medical literature in the subspecialty area, and use of study sets of unusual cases. ^(Core)

-- 4.11.e.
-Fellows must participate in ongoing clinical consultations regarding all aspects of blood transfusion. ^(Core) - 4.11.f.
-Fellows must participate in the interpretation of laboratory data as part of patient care decision making and patient care consultation. ^(Core) - 4.11.g.
-Fellows must have direct responsibility, with appropriate supervision, to make decisions in the laboratory. ^(Core) - 4.11.h.
-The didactic curriculum must include teaching conferences in blood banking/ transfusion medicine, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in diagnosis and management of patient care utilizing transfusion medicine. ^(Core) - 4.11.h.1.
-Fellows must participate in conferences at least once per month on average, and must give a minimum of two presentations per year. ^(Core) - 4.11.h.2.
-Didactic education must illustrate common and unusual cases.
-(Core) - 4.11.i.
+Fellow experiences must include educational activities specific to neuropathology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
+(Core) - 4.11.e.
+The didactic curriculum must include journal clubs, and joint conferences with the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing neuropathology.
+(Core) - 4.11.e.1.
+Fellows must actively participate in educational activities specific to neuropathology at least once per month on average, and must give a minimum of two presentations per year.
+(Core) - 4.11.e.2.
+Didactic education must include the diagnosis and management of patients with neurological disorders, including those patients whose treatment requires neuro-oncologic and neuro-genetic components.
+(Core) - 4.11.f.
 Fellows should participate in laboratory quality assurance activities and inspections.
-(Detail)